Pleasant Hills, New South Wales

 The village still retains a vibrant community and a number of old and impressive buildings.
-In particular are the Public School built in 1891, the Lutheran Church built (from wattle and daub) in 1888, the Public Hall built in 1912, and the Pleasant Hills Community Hotel built between 1917-1918.
+In particular are the Public School built in 1891, the Lutheran Church built (from wattle and daub) in 1888, the Public Hall built in 1912, and the Pleasant Hills Community Hotel built between 1917 and 1918.
 All of these buildings are still in use today.

 The town was serviced by the Rand branch railway line before the line was closed in 1975.
 Pleasant Hills Post Office opened on 1 March 1890.

 German Settlement

 Pleasant Hills and the nearby area of Alma Park are closely linked by their common Wendish German (Lutheran) heritage.

 The streets of Pleasant Hills display a second set of signage to include the surnames of prominent families that moved to the area during that time.
 Names displayed include Terlich, Eulenstein, Schiller, Quast, Pertzel, Lieschke, Knobel, Haberecht, Zucker, Pumpa and Scheuner.